Explore

 The jurisdiction of the SVB is determined by the importer’s corporate or registered office location, whichever is more convenient for them.
 Importers have the flexibility to choose which SVB they want to work with for cases requiring investigation.

 Importers must declare any affiliations between their suppliers and buyers in India, especially if they are related parties.
 If such affiliations exist, it’s crucial to determine if they influenced the transaction’s price.
-In such cases, SVB investigations are necessary, and thorough review and inquiry of the transaction are required.
+In such cases, SVB investigations are necessary, and a thorough review and inquiry of the transaction are required.

 SVB investigations are triggered when the first shipment from a foreign country arrives during an importer’s goods importation from a related party.
 The importer must submit a declaration, bill of entry, and a questionnaire in Annexure A.